Yiming9999/IB-with-backtrader/README.md

 ### Running the Backtest

-To run the backtest, navigate to the `source` directory and execute the `backtest.py` script:
+To run the backtest, navigate to the `source` directory, set up the envrionemnt, and execute the `backtest.py` script:

 ```bash
 cd Project/IBJts/source